vormooth/hifi/BUILD_ANDROID_WIN.md

 ### GNU Make for Windows

 GNU Make is needed to build the all the libraries and the project itself.
-Download at [gnuwin32](http://gnuwin32.sourceforge.net/packages/make.htm)
+Download [gnuwin32](http://gnuwin32.sourceforge.net/packages/make.htm).

 ### Python

 Python is used to execute the Android NDK script that creates a standalone toolchain.
-Download and install [Python](https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi)
+Download and install [Python](https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi).

 ### check prerequisites